-With her keen intellect, her strong sense of one’s role and responsibilities in the wider society, and her boundless energy, Elizabeth Gordon achieved great influence within her family, in the Toronto of her times, and in the growth of family philanthropy in Canada as a whole.
+With her keen intellect, strong sense of one’s role and responsibilities in the wider society and boundless energy, Elizabeth Gordon achieved great influence within her family, the Toronto art world of her times.

-For many years, Elizabeth led the Women’s Committee at the Art Gallery of Toronto (now the Art Gallery of Ontario).
-In her own words she defined their mission as follows: to stimulate interest in the Gallery, and to increase its membership.
+For many years, Elizabeth led or was active with the Women’s Committee at the Art Gallery of Toronto – now the Art Gallery of Ontario (AGO).
+In her own words she defined their mission as follows: “to stimulate interest in the Gallery, and to increase its membership.”

-To that end and a she inaugurated a number of activities.
-These included—among many others—Gallery luncheons that were held after every opening.
-The Committee members were responsible for cooking and serving the lunches, for which they charged a dollar.
-She also instituted a series of lectures on everything from flower arranging to old china to Picasso, an annual painting and sculpture sale, and tours of artists’ studios.
+To that end, she and the Committee inaugurated a number of activities.
+These included — among many others — Gallery luncheons that were held after every opening.
+Committee members were responsible for cooking and serving the lunches, for which they charged a dollar.
+They also instituted a series of lectures on everything from flower arranging to old china to Picasso, an annual painting and sculpture sale, as well as tours of artists’ studios.

-Many of the paintings and sculptures which are among the most prized in the AGO collection, are testimony to her determined leadership, resolute fundraising ability, and connoisseur’s eye.
-Elizabeth Gordon reached out beyond the role of arts patron to establish warm and enduring friendships with many leading Canadian artists of her generation.
+Many of the AGO’s most prized paintings and sculpture are testimony to her determined leadership, resolute fundraising and connoisseur’s eye.
+Elizabeth reached out beyond the role of arts patron to establish warm and enduring friendships with many leading Canadian artists of her generation.

-Throughout their marriage, she was Walter Gordon’s helpmate.
-They shared a passion for discovery, learning how people and systems working, travelling to every part of the world to see for themselves.
-However, nowhere were they happier than at their country property north of Toronto, which they transformed from bald glacial moraine land into a dense forest with splendid gardens and productive fields, a protected natural environment, a testament to their love of the land and their country.
+Throughout their marriage, Elizabeth was Walter Gordon’s strong support.
+They shared a passion for discovery and travelling around the world to see for themselves how different people and countries worked.
+However, nowhere were they happier than at their country property north of Toronto – which they transformed from swamps and bald glacial moraine land into a dense forest with splendid gardens and productive fields; a protected natural environment, and testament to their love of the land and their country.

 Kyra L. Montagu